Male and Female Orgasm: Not So Different?

 Why might males and females have this similar orgasmic response?
 One reason is basically physiological.
 The neuromotor pathways for orgasmic contractions are similar in males and females in all mammals.
 Nature likes economy, so why use different pathways for the same function?
 Another is that during the first trimester of fetal development, in all mammals, there are no gender differences in the genitalia (another example of natural economy).
 We are all genitally female at this early age.
 In the third prenatal month in humans, male fetuses begin to produce more testosterone, which signals their genes to begin creating the structures for male genitals.

 The other reason why there are no significant gender differences in orgasm, and I admit to some speculation here, is the need to bring males and females together for the purpose of procreation on the one hand, and stable family formation on the other, both with the goal of creating a healthy psycho-bio-social environment in which to rear the next generation.
 How would similar orgasmic function promote this?
-For the same reason we all have similar emotional expressions like smiling and crying.
+For the same reason we all have similar emotional expressions, such as smiling and crying.
 Our mirror neuron system guides us to observe behavior in others that is like our own and more potently, to use that observation for shared and mutually empathic experiences that serve to bring us closer together.

 Here's the bottom line.
 Shared experiences of emotionally intense moments enhance our own and our partner's body sense.
 When we observe someone crying, we feel sadness for and with them.
 When we observe someone else having an orgasm, regardless of gender, it enhances the desire, readiness for, and experience of our own orgasms.
 If orgasms were radically different in males and females, this would be much less likely to happen.